andyjgao/andyjgao/content/blog/spur-your-growth-with-feedback.md

 Ask for feedback.

 [In my newsletter](https://mondaymail.substack.com/), I always ask for feedback.
 By doing this, I can collect a database of what people like and what people ignore.
-This informs me of how to create a better article/newsletter/product, which will attract a broader audience.
+This informs me of how to make a better article/newsletter/product in the future.

 You may be surprised at how effective bouncing off ideas with your friends can be.
 They save you a lot of time by validating a thought before you've invested hours into it.